Cbus Super Income Stream (SIS)

-A super income stream, or SIS, can provide a regular, flexible and tax-effective source of income during your final years of work and into retirement.
+A super income stream keeps your money invested and working for you in retirement.
+It provides regular and tax-effective income, during your final years of work and into retirement.

-You can set up a super income stream using funds from your existing super account with Cbus or from any other super fund.
+You can set up a SIS using funds from your existing super account with Cbus or from any other super fund.

 There are limits on how much you can invest